SayLending.com Financial Network

 see how the mortgage payoff plan works

-Interest-Only Fixed Rate Mortgages
+Interest-Only Fixed Rate Loans

-• Interest-only mortgage loans are gaining popularity,
+Interest-only mortgage loans are gaining popularity,

-especially among first-time homeowners and existing homeowners looking to buy a higher-priced home.
+Especially among first-time homeowners and existing homeowners looking to buy a higher-priced home.

 With interest-only mortgage loans, your monthly payment is the interest rate charges for the mortgage loan only.
 No principal payment is being made.